DEATH WISH 7 BILLION

 states of mind that in fact support Freud’s claim, especially

-if what is enjoyable in bowling, picnicking and the weekend rave
+if what are enjoyable in bowling, picnicking and the weekend rave

-party is not so much the activities in themselves but their diversionary
+party are not so much the activities in themselves but their diversionary

 agency and pleasurable deadening effects on the mind.

-humans are as curious as they are uneasy when in the presence
+us, in varying degrees, are uneasy when in the presence of the

-of the unknown, when they succeed in making something known, the
+unknown, which is why when we succeed in making something known,

-mind is allowed to rest easy which is the reward for the effort.
+the mind is allowed to rest easy, which is its reward.
+This is

-This is how it has always been, and since death is unknowable,
+how it has always been, and since death is unknowable, all cultures,

 When